casebook

 Courts have employed various strategies, mechanisms and approaches to establish fundamental environmental safeguards, minimum standards and/or quality levels which are necessary to guarantee R2HE.
 These approaches aim to ensure a basic level of protection for individuals, communities and/or the environment.
 Further, courts have developed various methods to assess the appropriateness of government and corporate action relative to the baseline environmental standards.
 These methods can vary widely in form and across jurisdictions, but may take the form of a presumption in favor of the environment, the examination of long-term consequences or the application of environmental principles like that of non-regression.

-Environmental Impact Assessment
+Environmental Impact Assessments

-A process used in environmental management and sustainable development to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
+A process used in environmental management to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
 The primary goal of an EIA is to identify, predict, and mitigate any adverse effects that these activities might have on the environment.
 It often involves modeling potential harms and exploring alternatives, if any, to avoid them.

 Injuction